 1. As noted above, the uncontested divorce service is for clients who are seeking only a divorce (i.e. marital status change).
-If you require legal advice regarding division of property, custody, or child/spousal support, contact us to arrange a consultation with one our divorce lawyers.
+If you are located in Toronto and require legal advice regarding division of property, custody, or child/spousal support, contact us to arrange a consultation with one our divorce lawyers.

 2. Please make sure that your spouse will not contest the divorce (i.e. make claims against you).
 If there are any outstanding issues relating to custody, support or division of property between you and your spouse, contact us now to obtain a consultation about your potential rights/obligations and options.

 3. According to Ontario law, your spouse must be served with the divorce documents (this step does not apply for joint divorces).Your spouse may be served with the divorce application by mail or in person.
 Our firm will arrange service on your spouse.
 Please note that your spouse’s cooperation in service is important to ensure that the uncontested divorce process runs smoothly.
 If your spouse’s whereabouts are unknown we can still assist in obtaining the Divorce.

 4. The grounds for divorce must be separation for one year or adultery Please note that you may begin the divorce process prior to having been separated for over one year.
 Please note that it is also possible to be living under the same roof as your spouse and still be considered “separated”.

 5. Since residency in Ontario is a requirement under the Divorce Act, either you or your spouse must have resided in Ontario for at least 12 months before the commencement of the uncontested divorce process.
 Either you or your spouse must also continue to live in Ontario throughout the divorce process.
 You do not have to be a Canadian Citizen or Permanent Resident to obtain a divorce in Ontario.